 How Can I Get Involved?

-Donate!
-We provide these singers with talented coaches, maestro’s, and stage directors to work with in order to create this space.
-This is not a production and does not sell tickets, so the only way we can pay to make this program available is with your help!
-Consider donating towards this incredible learning opportunity today!
+Sponsor a WorkshOpera!
+We provide singers with talented coaches, maestro’s, and stage directors to work with in order to create this space.
+The only way to make this program available is with your help!

 February 26, 2019 WorkshOpera

 Bizet, Carmen - Act II Quintet: Nous avons en tête une affaire with Maestro Thomas Muraco and Director J. Griffith Brown.

 Bizet, Carmen - Act II Quintet: Nous avons en tête une affaire

 Artists from City Lyric Opera’s WorkshOpera February 2019

 Mozart, Così fan tutte - Act I Sextet: Alla bella Despinetta

 Artists from City Lyric Opera’s WorkshOpera November 2018